 Swiss Federal Nuclear Safety Inspectorate

 The Federal Council and the SFOE base their decisions on expert opinions prepared by the Swiss Federal Nuclear Safety Inspectorate (ENSI).
-Although this supervisory authority is a Swiss government institution established under public law with its own legal identity, it is fully financed by the operators of nuclear power plants.
+Although this supervisory authority is a Swiss government institution established under public law with its own legal identity and ist mainly financed through supervisory levies.
 ENSI supervises and assesses nuclear safety and radiation protection at the Swiss nuclear power plants, including the facilities where radioactive waste is treated and stored.
 ENSI carries out inspections, monitors the technical safety systems and compliance with the regulations, imposes the conditions that must be met by the operators, and informs the public.
 Zwilag keeps ENSI informed about all operational issues relevant to safety and quality control.

 Federal Office of Public Health

 In Switzerland, the Federal Office of Public Health (FOPH) is responsible for ensuring compliance with the Radiation Protection Ordinance.
 It issues permits for dealing with radioactive matter and monitors compliance with their requirements.
 Together with the Paul Scherrer Institute, the FOPH also coordinates and supervises the disposal of radioactive waste from research, health care and industrial applications.